uhi22/invacare-g50-investigations/logs/analysis.md

 Improvement: In the tx queue handling, only mark the message as "transmitted" if it was successfully given to the HAL.

+Solution: enable automatic retransmission.
+Otherwise messages which are overruled by the arbitration are completely lost.